ThomasChakif/helsinki-transit-tracker/readme.md

 !['reports' columns](https://github.com/cse264/finalproject-fullstack-ThomasChakif/blob/main/img/reports.png)
 !['user_bans' columns](https://github.com/cse264/finalproject-fullstack-ThomasChakif/blob/main/img/bans.png)
 * Interactive UI: our app features a live map of all trams, trains, and vehicles within Helsinki.
 Users can choose to enable or disable any of these routes.
 Our app uses React-based elements (Box, Grid, Material React Table, etc.) and a simple color-scheme to provide an engaging and simple user experience.
 * New Library or Framework: to handle the mapping on the home page, we incorporated Leaflet into our app.
-We also used an MQTT protocol to help with the live vehicle tracking.
+We also used an MQTT protocol and Digitransit to handle the live vehicle tracking.
 * Internal REST API:
   * GET - `/admin` : Get all reports
   * GET - `/adminVehicleResults` : View average vehicle inspector count